taoensso/timbre/README.md

 (my-fn) => 42
 ```

-The `profile` macro can now be used to log times for any wrapped forms:
+The `profile` macro can now be used to log times for any thread-local wrapped forms:

 ```clojure
 (profile :info :Arithmetic (dotimes [n 100] (my-fn))) => "Done!"